-Massachusetts Community College students will be insured for policy year 2023-2024 by Blue Cross Blue Shield (PPO) Insurance Plan.
+Massachusetts Community College students will be insured for the policy year 2023-2024 by Blue Cross Blue Shield (PPO) Insurance Plan.
 The premium charge for the Massachusetts Community College Health Insurance Plan will appear on your bill.
+Students enrolled solely in web courses are not eligible for school insurance.
+The insurance policy runs from September 1 through August 31.
+The annual premium for the 2023-2024 academic year is $3,461

-Please be advised that students wishing to purchase the Blue Cross Blue Shield (PPO) plan through BHCC must have their balance paid in full to be eligible to receive coverage.
-Once your balance is paid in full, your information will be sent to Blue Cross Blue Shield (PPO) and your health insurance coverage will be retroactive to the start of the semester.
+Students wishing to purchase the Blue Cross Blue Shield (PPO) plan through BHCC must have their balance paid in full or execute a promissory note to be eligible to receive coverage.
+Once your balance is paid in full, or if we have a promissory note on file your information will be sent to Blue Cross Blue Shield (PPO) and your health insurance coverage will be retroactive to the start of the semester.

 All questions regarding Student Health Insurance Program (SHIP) should be directed to MAhealthconnector.org or call 1-877-623-6765.